-- 326 (c) The barriers to reunification being addressed by - 327 the family; - 328 (d) The level of cooperation of the family; - 329 (e) The foster parents' willingness to work with the - 330 family to reunite; - 331 (f) The willingness and ability of the foster family or - 332 relative placement to provide an adoptive home or long-term - 333 placement; - 334 (q) The age of the child; and - 335 (h) Placement of siblings. - 336 (9) If the department has placed a child in foster care or - 337 relative care under a court order, the department may not change - 338 the child's placement unless the department specifically documents - 339 to the court that the current placement is unsafe or unsuitable or - 340 that another placement is in the child's best interests unless the - 341 new placement is in an adoptive home or other permanent placement. - 342 Except in emergency circumstances as determined by the department - 343 or where the court orders placement of the child under Section - 344 43-21-303, the foster parents, grandparents or other relatives of - 345 the child shall be given an opportunity to contest the specific - 346 reasons documented by the department at least seventy-two (72) - 347 hours before any such departure, and the court may conduct a - 348 review of that placement unless the new placement is in an - 349 adoptive home or other permanent placement.
-When a child is - 350 returned to foster care or relative care, the former foster - 351 parents or relative placement shall be given the prior right of
+The foster parents' willingness to work with the

+family to reunite;

+- 331 (f) The willingness and ability of the foster family or 332 relative placement to provide an adoptive home or long-term 333 placement; - 334 (g) The age of the child; and - 335 (h) Placement of siblings. - 336 (9) If the department has placed a child in foster care or 337 relative care under a court order, the department may not change 338 the child's placement unless the department specifically documents 339 to the court that the current placement is unsafe or unsuitable or 340 that another placement is in the child's best interests unless the 341 new placement is in an adoptive home or other permanent placement.
+342 Except in emergency circumstances as determined by the department 343 or where the court orders placement of the child under Section 344 43-21-303, the foster parents, grandparents or other relatives of the child shall be given an opportunity to contest the specific 345 346 reasons documented by the department at least seventy-two (72) 347 hours before any such departure, and the court may conduct a review of that placement unless the new placement is in an 348 349 adoptive home or other permanent placement.
+When a child is 350 returned to foster care or relative care, the former foster 351 parents or relative placement shall be given the prior right of 352 return placement in order to eliminate additional trauma to the 353 child. - 354 (10) The Department of Child Protection Services shall 355 provide the foster parents, grandparents or other relatives with

-- return placement in order to eliminate additional trauma to the child. - 354 The Department of Child Protection Services shall 355 provide the foster parents, grandparents or other relatives with 356 at least a seventy-two-hour notice of departure for any child 357 placed in their foster care or relative care, except in emergency 358 circumstances as determined by the department or where the court 359 orders placement of the child under Section 43-21-303.
-360 parent/legal guardian, grandparents of the child, guardian ad litem and the court exercising jurisdiction shall be notified in 361 362 writing when the child leaves foster care or relative care 363 placement, regardless of whether the child's departure was planned 364 or unplanned.
-The only exceptions to giving a written notice to 365 the parent(s) are when a parent has voluntarily released the child 366 for adoption or the parent's legal rights to the child have been 367 terminated through the appropriate court with jurisdiction. - 368 (11) The Department of Child Protection Services shall 369 extend the following rights to persons who provide foster care and 370 relative care: - 371 (a) A clear understanding of their role while providing 372 care and the roles of the birth parent(s) and the placement agency 373 in respect to the child in care; - 374 (b) Respect, consideration, trust and value as a family 375 who is making an important contribution to the agency's 376 objectives;
+- 356 at least a seventy-two-hour notice of departure for any child 357 placed in their foster care or relative care, except in emergency 358 circumstances as determined by the department or where the court 359 orders placement of the child under Section 43-21-303.
+360 parent/legal guardian, grandparents of the child, guardian ad 361 litem and the court exercising jurisdiction shall be notified in 362 writing when the child leaves foster care or relative care 363 placement, regardless of whether the child's departure was planned 364 or unplanned.
+The only exceptions to giving a written notice to 365 the parent(s) are when a parent has voluntarily released the child 366 for adoption or the parent's legal rights to the child have been 367 terminated through the appropriate court with jurisdiction. - 368 (11) The Department of Child Protection Services shall 369 extend the following rights to persons who provide foster care and 370 relative care: - 371 (a) A clear understanding of their role while providing 372 care and the roles of the birth parent(s) and the placement agency 373 in respect to the child in care; - 374 (b) Respect, consideration, trust and value as a family 375 who is making an important contribution to the agency's 376 objectives; - 377 (c) Involvement in all the agency's crucial decisions 378 regarding the child as team members who have pertinent information 379 based on their day-to-day knowledge of the child in care;